 Just give your body and face a quick swipe with a wet wipe and you’ll feel infinitely better after a long day of sweating.
 A convenient shower alternative, wet wipes should be in your pack when you embark on your adventure.
 These ones are even biodegradable!

 Toilet paper is another must (grab the biodegradable kind!) but equally as important is the sealable bag you bring with it for the used pieces.

 After you’ve finished using nature’s toilet, be sure to stick it in a bag, seal it up and keep moving instead of leaving it behind.
 Leave no trace, remember?

 Give this a quick squirt or two after using the bathroom or before eating to kill all the grimy bacteria that’s clinging on!
-My go-to is this organic lavender spray that does its sanitizing while smelling good.
+My go-to is this organic peppermint spray that does its sanitizing while smelling good.

 Feminine Hygiene Products

 For all my gal pals, be sure to remember feminine hygiene products if you’ll need them while away!
 And don’t forget to stick them in that sealable toilet paper bag too after use.

 If you take any prescription medicine, stick that in your pack.
 You may also want to consider bringing a painkiller like Advil or Tylenol in case you’re really aching after a particularly long day.